andywilsonuk/StringTokenFormatter/README.md

     2. A value conversion is then attempted based on the collection of `ValueConverters` in the settings
     3. If the token contains alignment or formatting details, `string.Format` is called with the `FormatProvider` from the settings

+Block Commands are processed by the `InterpolatedStringExpander` and follow the flow of steps 2.1 and 2.2 for obtaining their relevant values from tokens.

 ### Reusing InterpolatedString instances

 The `InterpolatedStringParser.Parse` method is responsible for identifying tokens within the source string and returning the `InterpolatedString` of segments.
 Generating the `InterpolatedString` takes time but can be stored and pass multiple times to the `InterpolatedStringExpander.Expand` method.

-An example would be a mail merge whereby the same message text is used but with client-specific details within the `ITokenValueContainer`.
+An example would be an email template merge whereby the same message text is used each time but with client-specific details within the `ITokenValueContainer`.

 See also [The Resolver](#the-resolver).